plumbblake/trevordmiller-website/contributing.md

 The root is also a feature folder, but has some differences:

 - ~~`index.js`~~: omitted since `pages/index.js` is the root entry point
-- `test.js`: end-to-end tests instead of unit tests
 - `pages/`: route-level components with optional `index.md` markdown content
 - `static/`: static assets like images, videos, audio etc.
+- `e2e/`: end-to-end tests instead of unit tests
+- `scripts/`: shell scripts
-- Other: Tooling
+- Other: tooling

 ## Technology